This document covers

-Using GET_IMAGE and IMAGE with ArcMap Image Services
+Using GET_IMAGE and IMAGE with Image Services.

-The purpose of GET_IMAGE and IMAGE is to render a map image on the ArcIMS Spatial Server and provide the location and filename of that image.
+IMAGE is to render a map image on the ArcIMS Spatial Server and provide the location and filename of that image.
 GET_IMAGE is for generating a map only.
-To retrieve attribute data associated with the map, a separate GET_FEATURES request must be made.
+To retrieve attribute data associated with the map, a separate

-ArcMap documents contain one or more data frames, which can be viewed as a map or in a layout.
-For infomation on using layouts, see Using GET_LAYOUT and LAYOUT with ArcMap Image Services.
+Using GET_LAYOUT and LAYOUT with ArcMap Image Services.
 Most of the sample requests that follow are based on an ArcMap document (*.mxd) consisting of two data frames called Layers and States.
 The Layers data frame has five layers from the ESRIDATA dataset.
 The following table summarizes the layer names, shapefile name, and layer ID number.

-Shapefile Name Layer ID
+Layers data frame Layer Name | Shapefile Name | Layer ID |

 The second data frame is used in some examples.
 This data frame is named States and contains the following layers:

-Shapefile Name Layer ID
+States data frame Layer Name | Shapefile Name | Layer ID |

-The simplest GET_IMAGE request includes PROPERTIES with no child elements inside.
+PROPERTIES with no child elements inside.
 With this request, a map image is generated using information established in the ArcMap Image Service.

 Simple GET_IMAGE request